Azure/azure-quickstart-templates/101-api-management-key-vault-create/README.md

 The template shows how to create an API Management with SSL retrieved from KeyVault using a single click deployment using User Assigned identities.

 With System Assigned identity, associating an API Management with SSL was a two step process.
+With User Assigned identities, this is single step.

 It deploys the following components
 - User Assigned Managed Identity